 So, in case (b), A can recover their title by obtaining a rectification of the register leaving C, and in turn, D to claim an indemnity.
 Alternatively, if rectification is refused so C and D retain their titles (eg because C is ‘a proprietor in possession’), A can at least claim an indemnity.
 The Law Commission has called for this approach to be enshrined in their proposed amendments to the LRA 2002 – see 4.82-4.83.

-6 What requirements must be met for a person to be in adverse possession of land?
+Question 6: What requirements must be met for a person to be in adverse possession of land?
 Consider, in particular: (i) what is meant by ‘dispossession’ and ‘discontinuance in possession’; (ii) when possession is ‘adverse’; and (iii) how ‘factual possession’ and an ‘intention to possess’ can be established.

 Adverse possession and its effect on the involuntary acquisition of ownership is discussed at 4.84-4.131.